-Pool Resurfacing, also known as Pool Replastering, can make your University Park pool look like new.
+Pool Resurfacing, also known as Pool Replastering, can make your University Park, TX Pool look like new.
 Typically, your pool will need to be resurfaced seven to ten years after installation, and every ten to fifteen years thereafter.

-Time, water, and chemicals will cause staining and erosion of the surface of the pool.
+Time, water, and chemicals will cause staining and erosion of the Surface of The Pool.
 If you have hard water in your area, your pool might need replastering more frequently.
-Contact Tropic Island Pools if you think it is time to resurface your pool.
+Contact Tropic Island Pools if you think it is time to resurface your pool in University Park, TX.

 Pool Stains- Your pool has stains that remain even after scrubbing and acid washing.